Arcadia Festival Is Bringing The Bass (And Giant Robot Spiders) To London Next Weekend

 Arachnophobes might want to steer clear of east London on May 5-6.
 That’s when the performance art collective Arcadia are celebrating their tenth anniversary with a weekend of juicy beats and spidery, post-apocalyptic spectacle.
+And what’s better?
+You can get tickets for the exclusive price of £39 (for a limited time only)!

 The spidery centrepiece, which is constructed out of recycled jet engines, helicopter tails and scanning machines, was first unveiled at Glastonbury, but has since toured the world from Miami to the Australian outback.
 This is the first time it has menaced the capital, however…